-The tense divide between the upper class “Socs” (pronounced “soashes,” as in “social”) and the lower class “Greasers” at Hinton’s high school was so bitter that the gangs had to enter through separate doors.
+The tense divide between the upper class Socs (pronounced “soashes,” as in social) and the lower class “Greasers” at Hinton’s high school was so bitter that the gangs had to enter through separate doors.
 Although Hinton was neither a greaser nor a Soc, the book is written from the point of view of the greaser Ponyboy in an effort to humanize the gang.
-However, Hinton also refrains from vilifying the Socs, a choice that reflected her belief that things are “rough all over.”
+Hinton also refrains from vilifying the Socs, a choice that reflected her belief that things are “rough all over.”

 Hinton originally wrote The Outsiders primarily for herself, but the mother of one of her friends read a draft and thought that the book deserved a wider audience.
 The friend’s mother contacted an agent in New York, and soon Viking Press signed Hinton for a $1000 advance.

 Although The Outsiders would eventually become a huge success, it didn’t fly out of the gate—in fact, Hinton’s first royalty check totaled just $12 (around $31 today).
 “Even in those days, $12 didn’t get you more than three tanks of gas,” she recalled.
 The book nearly went out of print before teachers and librarians recognized how much it resonated with young readers.
 To date, the book has sold more than 15 million copies and been translated into more then 30 languages.

 The emergence of an authentic, relatable novel helped teachers reach students who had grown bored with the use of traditional textbooks in English classes.
 “I remember going to American Library Association conferences and they were clamoring for something different.
 We realized there was a real market for books such as The Outsiders,” Hinton’s longtime friend Ron Beuhl told USA Today in 2007.